 In Phil.
 4:6, Paul uses the term “prayer” and “petition.”
 “Prayer” is the general term for talking with God.
 “Petition” refers to the more specific requests made.
-As we abstain from worrying, we are to stay devoted to prayer in all situations and making specific petitions with thanksgiving.
+As we abstain from worrying, we must stay devoted to prayer in all situations and make specific petitions with thanksgiving.

 While you probably have seen God answer prayers in your midst, there are still some unresolved issues on your prayer lists.
 There are still some things that can cause you to become anxious.

 The tendency is to resort back to anxiousness and attempt to take matters into our own hands.
 God’s Word is clear – we must fight against anxiousness and rely on prayer.